 - quart sized mason jar

-This recipe doesn’t get any easier because you simply place 2/3 cups of ground coffee, 1 tablespoon of brown sugar and 1 teaspoon of ground cinnamon in a mason jar.
-If you prefer sweeter coffee, then go ahead and add 2 tablespoons of brown sugar.
-But I personally like a splash of Coffee Mate french vanilla creamer in this recipe as well that adds a bit more sweetness.
+From one coffee lover to another, this recipe doesn’t get any easier because you simply place 2/3 cups of ground coffee, 1 tablespoon of brown sugar and 1 teaspoon of ground cinnamon in a pint-sized mason jar with an airtight lid.

-After the dry contents are in the jar, fill it with water, shake it up, and place it in the refrigerator for 24 hours.
-I’m doing this now each morning rather than filling up my hot percolating coffee maker.
+After the dry contents are in the jar, fill it with room temperature water, shake it up, and place it in the refrigerator for 24 hours.
+I’m doing this now each morning rather than filling up my hot brew percolating coffee maker.

-Add some ice and add some cream if you’d like.
-I mentioned above that I’m personally addicted to Coffee Mate french vanilla flavored creamer – so I added just a splash of that as well.
-This will make 32 oz of coffee, and I refill my 12 oz mug almost 3 times throughout the day.
+Add some ice cubes and add some cream (or milk or oat milk if or cashew milk) or whatever else you want to meet your personal preference for the perfect cup of coffee.
+I mentioned above that I’m personally addicted to Coffee Mate French vanilla flavored creamer – so I added just a splash of that as well.
+This will make 32 oz. of coffee, and I refill my 12 oz. mug almost 3 times throughout the day.